 - Colombelli, A., De Marco, A., Paolucci, E., Ricci, R., & Scellato, G. (2020).
 University technology transfer and the evolution of regional specialization: the case of Turin.
 The Journal of Technology Transfer, 1-28.

-- Caviggioli, F., Colombelli, A., De Marco, A., Scellato, G. & Ughetto, E., (Submitted working paper).
-“Pattern of co-evolution of university patenting and technological specialization in European regions.
+- Caviggioli, F., Colombelli, A., De Marco, A., Scellato, G., & Ughetto, E. (2022).
+Co-evolution patterns of university patenting and technological specialization in European regions.
 The Journal of Technology Transfer, 1-24.

 - Caviggioli, F., Colombelli, A., De Marco, A., Scellato, G. & Ughetto, E., (Working paper).
 “The impact of university patenting on the technological specialization of European regions: a technology-level analysis”.